muggy8/improbable/have-and-havenot/FzeXuZCU.md

 A fruitless struggle that must continue.

-But Melody was the one who saddened me more.
+And then, there was Melody...

-Melody was so much like Ethan when I first tested him too.
+She was so much like Ethan...

-Her drive to give 100% all the time, to keep pushing despite the odds.
+Her drive to give 100% all the time, to keep pushing despite the odds, it reminded me of the way Ethan was when I first tested him.

-I felt like I've failed her, not only her but also Ethan and the future of the school and the Mastery League and the northern mountain elven tribe...
+I felt like I've failed her, not only her but also Ethan, the future of the school, the Mastery League, and also the northern mountain elven tribe...

 I shouldn't have slowed down, I should have kept running, maybe I could have made it in time to save her.